veganaize/DSA/INTERVIEW.md

      - Work toward an optimal solution (would interviewer prefer space efficiency traded out for better time, or vice versa?)
      - State time & space complexities
    * Diagram an optimal approach:
+     - Step through a sufficient example
      - Document essential high-level / abstract steps with (indented) bullet-points
-     - Step through a sufficient example
+       - To act as comments above code blocks
+       - To assist in naming helper functions
    * Get buy-in from interviewer
 4. __*CODING IMPLEMENTATION*__
    * Ask permission before writing _any_ code